 Jan 29 Week 3: Hardware Acceleration

-Feb 05 Week 4: LLMs Serving & Optimizations
+Feb 05 Week 4: LLM Serving & Optimizations

 HW1 due & [HW2 Release: TinyLLM]

-Feb 12 Week 5: Application Systems: RAG, Agents & Deep Research
+Feb 12 Week 5: Application Systems: RAG, Agents & Workflows

-Feb 19 Week 6: Parallelism & Training Techniques
+Feb 19 Week 6: Parallelism, Training Techniques & Attention Optimizations

 HW2 due & [HW3 Release: TinyRAG]